ps-innovator/WriteKit/README.md

 GigaHacks 2020 10/4/20 - 10/11/20

 This project won the best group award in this Hackathon.
+A web-based document editor that makes the process of writing more approachable This project is styled with Vue

 The project link is: http://writekit.netlify.app/